Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 • burial.

-All these components are connected into a single system and are interconnected.
+All these components are connected into a single system and are connected to each other.

-To ensure the solution of the tasks of MSW processing, it is necessary to be guided by modern requirements for resource conservation and environmental management:
+To ensure solutions to the problems of solid waste processing, it is necessary to be guided by modern requirements for resource conservation and environmental management:

 • recycling of waste as sources of raw materials and energy;